ssichynskyi/ui_plus_api_web_testing/README.md

 pytest ...
 ```
 4. ToDo:
-- add smoke test -> host availability
+- add byte check for uploaded PDF (stream comparison?)
-- add commandline arguments for pytest
+- add environment selection as a commandline arguments for pytest (?)
-- add data abstraction layer from DB
-- add file upload tests (add sample files in test_api/data)
-- https://pypi.org/project/pytest-testconfig/  ?? (if it makes sense to use it)